 - d.
 Review copies of correspondence received by accrediting agencies for evidence of the occurrence of any of the events specified at 34 CFR section 668.175(d)(2)(ii), including probation or similar action. - e.
-Obtain a representation from managment as to whether to their knowledge, any legal proceedings have been initiated against the institution for any violation of any loan agreements or any failure to pay creditors. - f.
-Ascertain whether any contingent liabilities for the prior fiscal year have been realized. - g.
-Review accounting records for evidence of withdrawal of owner's equity, by any means, including declaring a dividend. - h.
+Obtain a representation from management as to whether, to their knowledge, any legal proceedings have been initiated against the institution for any violation of any loan agreements or any failure to pay creditors. - f.
+Include in your inquiry to the lawyer regarding litigation, claims, and assessments, a request for any information relating to any legal proceedings against the institution for any violation of any loan agreements or any failure to pay creditors. - g.
+Ascertain whether any contingent liabilities for the prior fiscal year have been realized. - h.
+Review accounting records for evidence of withdrawal of owner's equity, by any means, including declaring a dividend. - i.
 Review accounting records for evidence of extraordinary losses.